otausendschoen/Expected_Goals_xG_Model/README.md

 # Section IV: Conclusion

-In this R markdown notebook, we have explored how shooting and passing decisions have evolved over time and created our own expected goals model.
-We discovered that the game has evolved, with teams taking a lower share of long shots and long passes than we observed 50 years ago.
-Instead, teams have come to favor retaining possession more, playing a higher share of short passes and spurning speculative shot attempts in favor of working harder to generate higher probability goal-scoring opportunities.
+In this R markdown notebook, we have explored how shooting decisions have evolved over time and created our own expected goals model.
+We discovered that the game has evolved, with teams taking a lower share of long shots than we observed 50 years ago.
+Instead, teams have come to spurn speculative shot attempts in favor of working harder to generate higher probability goal-scoring opportunities.

 These findings align with the output from our expected goals model.
 Goal probability decreases exponentially the further back a player elects to